-10 minutes Show the healthy teeth checklist to your guardian/parent to make sure you have followed good oral hygiene habits on the previous day.
-Also discuss whether you have faced any problems while following oral hygiene habits.
-20 minutes Look at all the eggshells in the four jars and record changes to eggshells in terms of color and texture on the tooth decay experiment table above.
-Watch for the condition of the eggshell coated with toothpaste in the jar with vinegar very carefully as it is important to compare that with the condition of the uncoated eggshell in the vinegar jar.
-15 minutes Think about how animals use different teeth and how teeth functions differ depending on whether animals are herbivores (plant eaters), carnivores (meat eaters), or omnivores (plant and meat eaters).
-Compare the functions of some teeth in humans with animals Function Human tooth Animal tooth Cut food (first bite) Tear through meat Tear and grind food e.g. tearing and chewing soft food (or toys in dogs) Crush and grind food 20 minutes Review healthy teeth observation table and discuss with a family member: What percentage of the healthy practices listed has the learner followed each day?
+Suggested Duration Activity and Descript ion

+10 minutes Think about how animals use different teeth and how teeth functions differ depending on whether animals are herbivores (plant eaters), carnivores (meat eaters), or omnivores (plant and meat eaters).

+20 minutes Compare the functions of some teeth in humans with animals

+Function Human tooth Animal tooth

+Cut food (first bite)

+Tear through meat

+Tear and grind food e.g. premolars e.g. tearing and chewing soft food (or toys in dogs)

+Crush and grind food

+15 minutes On day 5 (or 6), review healthy teeth observation table and discuss with a family member: What percentage of the healthy practices listed has the learner followed each day?
 Has the learner adopted more or less healthy practices as the days went by?
 Or is there no pattern?
 Why do you observe this?
 How easy or difficult were the healthy teeth practices to follow, and why?